§ 4120 Scope of subchapter.

 b.
 Claims not caused by weather, unless 2 or more claims have been made against the policy; or

 c.
-A combination of claims caused by weather and claims not caused by weather, unless such combination of claims has been made against the policy during the 36 months immediately preceding the expiration of the current policy period; or
+A combination of claims caused by weather and claims not caused by weather, unless such combination of 3 or more claims has been made against the policy during the 48 months immediately preceding the expiration of the current policy period; or

 d.
 Claims closed without payment, notwithstanding any other provision of this section.